technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 2 - Manage Copilot features in Customer Service.md

-# Lab 2 - Manage Copilot features in Ciustomer Service
+# Lab 2 - Manage Copilot features in Customer Service

 **Objective** - In this lab, you will check and configure the copilot features available in Customer service